LEO0331/craftfocus/docs/ARCHITECTURE_DEEP_DIVE_EN.md

 ### G. Resume-level “why this over alternatives”
 18. “What was your biggest design trade-off?”
-- Strong answer: speed/resilience (fallbacks) vs purity (single canonical backend path).
+- Strong answer: cross-platform delivery speed versus keeping economic and social mutations fully server-authoritative.

 19. “What did you intentionally not build?”
 - Strong answer: full chat, payments, heavy AI generation, real-time multiplayer; explained by cost and MVP focus.

 20. “If given one month, what’s your first architectural hardening?”
-- Strong answer: remove duplicated client-fallback claims after backend stabilization; improve observability and migration contract checks.
+- Strong answer: add deployed backend contract tests and observability around RPC failures and migration state.

 ---